merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 anvi-summarize -c 03_CONTIGS/GTDB_GENOMES-contigs.db -p 06_MERGED/PROFILE.db -C GTDB_GENOMES"
 ```

 The program produces a folder of various data tables, one of which is a matrix of detection of each genome in each gut metagenome.
-You will find this table in the DATAPACK at `TABLES/GTDB_GENOMES_detection.txt`.
+You will find this table in the [datapack](https://doi.org/10.6084/m9.figshare.22776701) at `TABLES/GTDB_GENOMES_detection.txt`.

 ### Subsetting gut genomes by detection in our sample groups